volantvm/volant/docs/6_reference/2_fledge-toml.md

 ## Editor Integration

-For Taplo-compatible editors (VS Code/JetBrains TOML plugins), add this comment at the very top of your fledge.toml to enable autocomplete and validation:
+For Taplo-compatible editors (VS Code/JetBrains TOML images), add this comment at the very top of your fledge.toml to enable autocomplete and validation:

 ```
 # schema = "https://raw.githubusercontent.com/volantvm/volant/main/docs/schemas/fledge-toml-v1.json"